‘Bold And The Beautiful’ Recap For Wednesday, April 8: Eric Scolds Quinn For Uploading Video

-The Bold and the Beautiful recap for Wednesday, April 8 features Quinn Fuller Forrester (Rena Sofer) who had some explaining to do to her spouse.
+The Bold and the Beautiful recap for Wednesday, April 8, features Quinn Fuller Forrester (Rena Sofer) doing some explaining to her spouse.
 Eric Forrester (John McCook) wasn’t buying her explanation that she had done Ridge Forrester (Thorsten Kaye) and Katie Logan (Heather Tom) a favor by uploading the kissing video.
-Quinn called the marriage a sham.
-Quinn was ticked off that Brooke Logan Forrester (Katherine Kelly Lang) could do no wrong in her husband’s eyes.
+Quinn had called the marriage a sham.
+She was ticked off that Brooke Logan Forrester (Katherine Kelly Lang) could do no wrong in her husband’s eyes.

 Eric felt that Brooke had made a mistake.
 He also felt that both Brooke and Quinn were wrong.
 He felt that his wife should have gone to Ridge and Katie privately, and not exposed Brooke’s infidelity in public.
-Quinn felt that Ridge was better off with Shauna Fulton (Rena Sofer), per She Knows Soaps.
+Quinn felt that Ridge was better off with Shauna Fulton (Denise Richards), per SheKnows Soaps.

 What happens in Vegas definitely doesn’t stay in Vegas ???? #BoldandBeautiful pic.twitter.com/gURguD05yX